 Different terms can be negotiated with lenders but it’s important to determine exactly where each stage starts/finishes so you are absolutely sure when your next injection of cash will be released.

-Commercial Construction Loans – What To Expect
+Commercial Construction Loans Comparison & What To Expect

 If your business has a concise construction plan, including construction timelines, a realistic Gross Domestic Value (GDV) assessment and a good credit history, it is possible to secure construction finance in as little as 24-48 hours.
 If your project is considered more risky and larger than your normal projects it can take longer.
 That’s not to say it’s not possible though as one of the biggest benefits to commercial construction financing is it can allow businesses to take on larger projects and reach a new level.

 Construction loans rates vary depending on the scope of the project and the individual risk profile but most lenders will be happy to provide a loan around 70 per cent of the GDV if approved.
 Like other business loans, construction loans can come with arrangement fees, early-exit fees and valuation fees if necessary.
 That is why it’s important to compare small business loans providers.

 Is Security Required For Commercial Construction Financing?